Can a Google Partner Help With SEO?

 Of course there are still some knowledgeable SEO experts working for agencies that are Google Partners but you can never know as on outsider.

-Some ethical agencies therefore have stopped offering both Google ads and organic reach optimization at the same time.
+some ethical agencies have stopped offering both Google ads and organic reach optimization at the same time.

 They have either split and run two separate agencies now depending on the business model – just like you would split up a company offering taxi fares and driver’s licenses.